rstudio/visual-markdown-editing/docs/intro.md

 -   Visual editing for all of Pandoc markdown, including tables, footnotes, citations, divs/spans, definition lists, id/class attributes, equations, TeX, and HTML.

--   Tight integration with source editingu (editing location and undo/redo state are preserved when switching between modes).
+-   Tight integration with source editing (editing location and undo/redo state are preserved when switching between modes).

 -   Rich keyboard support.
 In addition to traditional shortcuts, you can use markdown expressions (e.g. `##`, `**bold**`, etc.) for formatting.
 If you don't remember all of the keybaord shortcuts, you can also use the catch-all <kbd>⌘ /</kbd> shortcut to insert anything.